 Things have gotten better, however.
 You can now transfer your game data to and from an external SSD, although you won’t be able to play PS5 games that are stored on this drive.

-While you’ll have to install some beta firmware, the update means PS5 owners finally have a solution to a lack of space.
+Another solution to the PS5’s storage woes is to install an NVMe M.2 SSD into the console.
+While you’ll have to install some beta firmware, an SSD is will give you more room for data and let you play games that are stored on the drive.
 With many games hitting or surpassing the 100GB mark, and the PS5’s “Other” section taking up more space than most games, an NVMe upgrade is well overdue.

 Sony’s Mark Cerny was clear from the outset that PCIe 4.0 NVMe drives would be the only ones capable of supporting the next-gen console’s speeds.
 But the latest restrictions also mean a lot of existing PCIe 4.0 drives with heatsinks won’t fit in the console.